bm2yogi/flaco/_posts/2024-04-11-husbands-and-wives.md

 be a higher price than His own blood.

 We also observe that this standing in Christ is conferred upon all believing men and women without regard to marital status.
 Men and women in a marriage are just as equal in this regard before God as single men and women.
-The married man and woman have additional God-given obligations to one another unique to the marital relationship.
+But wait, it gets better. the married man and woman have an additional dimension to their relationship that is unique to the marital relationship.

 > [18] Wives, submit to your husbands, as is fitting in the Lord.
 [19] Husbands, love your wives, and do not be harsh with them.
 >
 > Colossians 3:18-19 ESV
-Before you

 > [22] Wives, submit to your own husbands, as to the Lord.
 [23] For the husband is the head of the wife even as Christ is the